JessMurphy/WFMethylation/Code/7_Plots/7B_BirthOutcomes/README.md

 | int_qqplot.R			| Produces a combined QQplot for all four birth outcome models |
 | region_plots.R		| Creates region plots of the beta estimates and p-values for the top results |
 | scatterplots.R		| Creates scatterplots and methylation boxplots for the top LGAZ/WGAZ results |

-*See the Birth Outcomes Analysis directory for the workflow.*